Parents, Families, & Support Systems

 A program lead by the chapter’s new member director to provide new members with an orientation to the Fraternity and to integrate them into the chapter as members within four to six weeks.
 Learn more about Theta's member orientation program.

-A student who has signed a pledge to become a member of Kappa Alpha Theta but is not yet initiated.
+A collegian who has signed a pledge to become a member of Kappa Alpha Theta, but has not yet been initiated.

-Chapters participate in fundraising and service events each year, benefitting Theta’s philanthropic priorities: Theta Foundation and Court Appointed Special Advocates/Guardians ad Litem (CASA/GAL).
+Chapters participate in fundraising and service events each year, benefitting Theta’s philanthropic priorities: Theta Foundation and the National Court Appointed Special Advocates/Guardians ad Litem (CASA/GAL) Association for Children.

 During the academic year, chapters participate in an intake of new members.
 The process requires participation of all initiated members and may happen in a formal or informal setting.